yujunmjiang/data-structures-fall-19/week03/README.md

 ## Solution

-Make request to the Texas A&M Geoservices Geocoding APIs for each address.
+Make a request to the Texas A&M Geoservices Geocoding APIs for each address.

 ```javascript
 var request = require('request');